enola-dev/enola/docs/dev/style.md

 Contributions by Pull Requests on GitHub are tested with the same `./test.bash` which is launched by [this GitHub Action](../../.github/workflows/test.yaml).

 In-IDE, the [plugins listed on our IDE page](ide.md) can be used.

+[^1]: DavidAnson/Markdownlint is not to be confused with [markdownlint/markdownlint](https://github.com/markdownlint/markdownlint) which which was originally the inspiration for DavidAnson/Markdownlint but is separate and now has slightly different configuration.